Facts, Info, and Questions

 - After that is determined, we will prepare equipment, and gear up with protective bee suits.

-- Once we’ve safely removed the bees, we prepare them for transportation to a local apiary (all saves go to one of my bee yards), but we don’t leave all the cleanup to you.
-We thoroughly rid the area previously infested from any and all honey, honeycomb, and remove the beehive.
+- Once we’ve safely removed the bees, we prepare them for transportation to a local apiary (all saves go to one of many bee yards), but we don’t leave all the cleanup to you.
+We thoroughly get rid of your swarm of bees.
+In an eco friendly way.

-- The last step in the process is to repair any drywall, wood, or any others that should have been cut away to access the hive.
-Bee removal can take several hours and in certain complex removals can encompass a full day of work. however lucky bees works on a flat rate cost not estimates.
+- Bee removal can take several hours and in certain complex removals can encompass a full day of work.
+However lucky bees works on a flat rate cost, not estimates.
 If there is any change in cost for an unknown circumstance, it will be communicated before the work starts.

 How do I know if there is a hive nearby?